Bean Lima, Big Mama

-The average number of days from when the plant is actively growing in the garden to the expected time of harvest.
+Days To Maturity The average number of days from when the plant is actively growing in the garden to the expected time of harvest.

-The average size of the fruit produced by this product.
+Fruit Size The average size of the fruit produced by this product.

 Sun The amount of sunlight this product needs daily in order to perform well in the garden.
 Full sun means 6 hours of direct sun per day; partial sun means 2-4 hours of direct sun per day; shade means little or no direct sun.

-The width of the plant at maturity.
+Spread The width of the plant at maturity.

-The typical height of this product at maturity.
+Height The typical height of this product at maturity.

-Because cowpeas are members of the legume family of plants, they can benefit from an application of a soil inoculant designed for beans and peas, prior to planting.
+- Because beans are members of the legume family of plants, they can benefit from an application of a soil inoculant designed for beans and peas, prior to planting.
 The inoculant will enable the plants to take nitrogen from the air to use as fertilizer, which can increase crop yield and quality.

-Sow in average soil in a sunny location after danger of frost and soil has warmed, from spring to early summer.
+- Sow in average soil in a sunny location after danger of frost and soil has warmed, from spring to early summer.
 Sow after the soil has warmed, as seeds may rot in cooler soils.

-Coat untreated seed with an inoculant.
+- Coat untreated seed with an inoculant.

-Seedlings emerge in 10-14 days depending on soil and weather conditions.
+- Seedlings emerge in 10-14 days depending on soil and weather conditions.

-Keep sowing bean seeds every 2 weeks for a constant supply of beans.
+- Keep sowing bush bean seeds every 2 weeks for a constant supply of beans.

-Thin gradually to stand 12 inches apart when seedlings are 1-2 inches high.
+- Thin gradually to stand 12 inches apart when seedlings are 1-2 inches high.

 How to Grow

-In dry weather, keep soil well-watered.
+- In dry weather, keep soil well-watered.
 Plants need about 1 inch of rain per week during the growing season.
 Use a rain gauge to check to see if you need to add water.
 It’s best to water with a drip or trickle system that delivers water at low pressure at the soil level.
 If you water with overhead sprinklers, water early in the day so the foliage has time to dry off before evening, to minimize disease problems.
 Keep the soil moist but not saturated.

-Cultivate or mulch to keep weed-free, but do not work or handle plants when leaves are wet.
+- Cultivate or mulch to keep weed-free, but do not work or handle plants when leaves are wet.

-Beans as companion plants: Planted closely in rows spaced around two feet, bush bean plants blend well with like-sized warm-season vegetables such as peppers, tomatoes and eggplants.
-Between towers of pole bean plants, planting vines like squash can help keep weeds down.
+- Beans as companion plants: Planted closely in rows spaced around two feet, bush bean plants blend well with like-sized warm-season vegetables such as peppers, tomatoes and eggplants.
+Between towers of pole bean plants, planting vines such as squash can help keep weeds down.
 Pole beans can help protect cool-season vegetables such as spinach and lettuces, as the weather warms.

 Harvest and Preserving Tips